jprante/elasticsearch-jdbc/README.md

 8. You should see messages from the importer in the logfile.

-## Index geo coordinates from MySQL in Elasticsearch
+## Index simple geo coordinates from MySQL in Elasticsearch

 1. install MySQL e.g. in /usr/local/mysql